mslot/IRCSharp/readme.markdown

 Tested
 ------

 I have written some unit tests to support the two parsers.
 I have only tests the minimum required so I can get the bot up and running.
 If bugs is detected, let me know and I will patch the bot and update the tests.
 The bot is only tested on Quakenet.
+The MessageQueue have NOT been tested enough yet, so this part is still pretty alpha.
+More to come on this.

 License
 -------